 Another place worth a visit on the line to KL.

 Catch the fast Gemas bound train to Tampin.
-Then you will have to catch a bus for the last 38 kilometres to Melaka.
+Then you will have to catch a bus for the last 38 kilometres to the old Heritage town of Melaka.

 Travel from Penang to JB Sentral by train on the fast ETS to Gemas, then connect to the Shuttle train to JB.